Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

 Note: I am an inexperienced Android beginner and the only developer of it.
 Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
 Only features demanded by me and other users are possible to be added.
 This project is also going to be used as my playground for trending technologies such as Jetpack Compose.
-This brings [tons of migration tasks](#migrations), and also means that old and new libraries are currently mixed.
+This brings tons of migration tasks ([remaining ones](#migrations)), and also means that old and new libraries are currently mixed.

 *The development of this app is slowed down again so that I can spend more time on the exploration of the backend and frontend areas.*